qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module3-Feedforward_Neural_Networks/Module3-Feedforward_Neural_Networks.md

 ###  4. Dropout

 As we mentioned earlier in this video, researchers have developed regularization mechanisms that are specific to neural networks.
-One powerful mechanism used regularly is called dropout.
+One powerful mechanism used regularly is called **dropout**.
 Lets see how dropout gets applied during network training.
 The first step of dropout is to choose a probability which we'll call P sub keep.
 At every training iteration, this probability is used to choose a subset of the network nodes to keep in the network.
 These nodes can be either hidden units, output units, or input units.
 We then proceed to evaluate the output y after cutting all the connections coming out of this unit.
 Since we are removing units proportional to the keep probably, P sub keep, we multiply the final weights by P sub keep at the ending of training.
 This is essential to avoid incorrectly scaling the outputs when we switch to inference for the full network.

 ![1567954274788](assets/1567954274788.png)

-Dropout can be intuitively explained as forcing the model to learn with missing input and hidden units.
-Or in other words, with different versions of itself.
+**Dropout can be intuitively explained as forcing the model to learn with missing input and hidden units.** Or in other words, with different versions of itself.
 It provides a computationally inexpensive but powerful method of regularizing a broad family of neural network models during the training process, leading to significant reductions in over feeding and practice.
 Furthermore, dropout does not significantly limit the type or model of training procedure that can be used.
 It works well with nearly any model that uses a distributed over parameterized representation, and that can be trained with stochastic gradient descent.
 Finally, all neural network libraries have a dropout layer implemented and ready to be used.
 We recommend using drop out whenever you have dense feed forward neural network layers.

 ---

 ### 5. Early Stopping

-The final form of regularization you should know about is early stopping.
+The final form of regularization you should know about is **early stopping**.
 To explain early stopping visually, we look at the evolution of the loss function of a neuro network evaluated on the training set.
 Given enough capacity, the training loss should be able to decrease to a value close to zero, as the neuro network memorizes the training data.
 However, if we have independent training and validation sets, the validation loss reaches a point where it starts to increase.
-This behaviour is typical during the overfitting regime, and can be resolved via a method known as early stopping.
+This behavior is typical during the overfitting regime, and can be resolved via a method known as early stopping.
 We discussed earlier that we can stop the optimization according to various stopping criteria.
 Early stopping ends training when the validation loss keeps increasing for a preset number of iterations or epochs.
 This is usually interpreted at the point just before the neural network enters the overfitting regime.

 ![1567954348138](assets/1567954348138.png)

 After stopping the training algorithm, the set of parameters with the lowest validation loss is returned.
 As a final note, early stopping should not be use as a first choice for regularization.
 As it also limits the training time, which may interfere with the overall network performance.
 Congratulations, you are now ready to start building your own neural networks.
-In this lesson, you learned how to improve the performance of the neural network in the key as it falls into an overfitting regime.
-There are many more interesting aspects to neural network design and training, and I urge you to keep exploring this fascinating field through the additional resources that we've included with this module.

 ---